 - Sales From Services

 Organize each of the sub-accounts you create into the relevant parent account type.
 So, for example, cash and accounts receivable would both fall under Asset accounts, and sales revenue and interest income would fall under Revenue accounts.

 The chart of accounts is based on a four-digit numbering system, which helps organize all your accounts.
 Here’s the most common numbering template to follow when making and numbering your accounts:

-These sample charts will give you an idea of the different accounts you’ll set up and the numbering system.
+These sample charts will give you an idea of the different accounts you’ll set up and the system for adding new account numbers.

 What Is a Chart of Accounts?

-A chart of accounts gives you a useful way to organize all the financial information related to your business.
-The chart of accounts is a list of all your business’s accounts, organized by the assets your company owns, the liabilities your company owes others, revenue and expenses.
+A chart of accounts gives you a valuable way to organize all the financial information related to your small business.
+The chart of accounts is a list of all the accounts used by your to record transactions and prepare financial reports.

 The chart of accounts you create for your business will act as the foundation for all your financial recordkeeping, so it’s a crucial document for your business.
 Because the chart of accounts organizes all the data related to your business’s finances, it’s a useful tool for quickly and easily creating financial statements.